Process Yield Measures

 Example – Low Complexity Process

-Consider a process that has 3 steps performing at a 0.94, 0.91 and 0.92 respectively.
+Question: Consider a process with three steps, each performing at a success rate of 0.94, 0.91 and 0.92 respectively.
 Suppose that 100 units entered the process and only 89 were good units.
 Find the final yield and the rolled throughput yield for the overall process.

 Example

-There are many tools that allow to calculate process yield measures.
-One of the simplest ways is to use this process yield calculator.
+Numerous tools are available for computing process yield metrics.
+One of the simplest methods involves using this process yield calculator.

 Other Formats